-A witness shall answer: - "I swear.
-So help me God!" - 4.
-When administering a non-religious oath, the judge shall address a witness with the following words: - "Swear that, with all your conscience, you will only tell the truth and conceal nothing".
+- 3. When administering a religious oath, the judge shall address the witness with the following words: - "Swear before the omnipotent and omniscient God that, with all your conscience, you will only tell the truth and conceal nothing".

 A witness shall answer: